 The result is a lighter dessert that still tastes incredible BUT one I can feel better eating more often AND serving to the twins, who asked for seconds of this!Healthy Blueberry Crisp from Running in a Skirt Click To Tweet

 Healthy Blueberry Desserts are perfect for this summer season, and my whole family loves this one.
 No summer picnic is complete without one of these.
+This really is the best healthy blueberry recipe.

 I don't have a problem with enjoying the full-fat version of desserts like these, but I really do enjoy ALSO finding space for healthier versions like this.
 This recipe is healthy because it is refined sugar-free, has no oil or butter, and just so happens to be vegan and dairy-free.
 If you need it to be gluten-free you can easily use gluten-free oats and gluten-free all-purpose flour OR almond flour!